anilsenay/rearkdown/README.md

 ## Props

 - `file` - a markdown file you imported
-- `components` - An array to import your component into markdown file
+- `components` - An object of components to import your component into markdown file
 - `overrides` - Assign new components to default html tags
 - `options` - Other options which markdown-to-jsx provides. (forceBlock, forceInline etc.)